victor-dp/robosat_geoc/README.md

 ### Data Preparation ###

-- All spatial dataset have to be tiled, as XYZ format (the same as OpenStreetMap and GoogleMap tiles).
+- Training and validation datasets have to be tiled, using <a href="https://en.wikipedia.org/wiki/Tiled_web_map">XYZ tiles format</a>.
-- A Training dataset must contains at least:
+- A Dataset directory structure, must contains at least:
 ```
 dataset
 ├── training